CHELBIAN

 Robotics

-FRC (Team 4156) Swerve drive systems Limelight / AprilTag Jetson / NanoOWL Phoenix 6 CSI cameras
+FRC Team 4156 Swerve drive systems Limelight / AprilTag Jetson / NanoOWL Phoenix 6

 PC / Networking

-Windows & Linux Throttling diagnostics Pi-hole / DHCP Multi-GPU setup Audio routing VPN passthrough
+Windows & Linux Throttling diagnostics Pi-hole / DHCP VPN passthrough Audio routing

 Certified

-SACA C-101 SACA C-201 SACA C-202 Manufacturing fundamentals Industrial automation
+SACA C-101 SACA C-201 SACA C-202 OSHA Manufacturing fundamentals Industrial automation

 03